Watch REP students on research trips in Puerto Rico, Kenya and Peru.

 Travel While Conducting Real-World Research

-The Research Excursions Program is a type of third-year course that enables experiential learning outside of the classroom — and often outside of Canada.
+The Research Excursions Program is a type of third-year course that enables experiential learning outside the classroom — and often outside of Canada.
 The REP provides off-campus travel opportunities, locally and globally, between May and August, when students join an instructor’s research team while earning 0.5 or 1.0 academic credits.

 Benefits of the Research Excursions Program (REP)